 If OAuth 2.0 authentication is used, this POST request SHALL contain the Bearer access token in the HTTP Authorization header.

 Hubs SHALL allow subscribers to re-request subscriptions that are already activated.
 Each subsequent and verified request to a Hub to subscribe or unsubscribe SHALL override the previous subscription state for a specific hub.topic, hub.callback / hub.channel.endpoint url, and hub.events combination.
-For example, a subscriber MAY modify its subscription by subscribing to or unsubscribing from additional events by sending subscription requests for additional events with the same topic and callback/endpoint url.
+For example, a subscriber MAY modify its subscription by sending a subscription request (`hub.mode=subscribe`) with a different `hub.events` value with the same topic and callback/endpoint url.
+The Hub SHALL replace the subscription’s previous `hub.events` with the newly provided list of events.

 For webhook subscriptions, the callback URL MAY contain arbitrary query string parameters (e.g., ?foo=bar&red=fish).
 Hubs SHALL preserve the query string during subscription verification by appending new, Hub-defined, parameters to the end of the list using the & (ampersand) character to join.
 When sending the event notifications, the Hub SHALL make a POST request to the callback URL including any query string parameters in the URL portion of the request, not as POST body parameters.